Quasiregular cobordism theorem: Rickman's large local index theorem

 The Cantor set $E_F$ in Theorem \ref{intro-thm:Rickman-AASF} is tame, i.e., there is a homeomorphism $h\colon \bS^n\to \bS^n$ for which $h(E_F)$ is the standard ternary Cantor set contained in $\bS^1\subset \bS^n$.
 In Section \ref{sec:Heinonen-Rickman}), we construct a similar example in dimension $n=4$ where the large local index set is a wild Cantor set.
 For the definition of wild Cantor sets, see Definition \ref{def:wild}.

 The outline of the proof of Theorem \ref{intro-thm:Rickman-AASF} follows the $3$-dimensional theorem of Rickman in \cite{Rickman-AASF}.
-At the core of the construction, however, is the Mixing Theorem (Theorem \ref{intro-thm:mixing}).
+At the core of the construction, however, is the Quasiregular cobordism theorem (Theorem \ref{intro-thm:qrcobordism}).

-The essential part of Theorem \ref{intro-thm:Rickman-AASF} is presented in the following proposition.
+The essential part of Theorem \ref{intro-thm:Rickman-AASF} is contained in the following proposition.
 Having this proposition at our disposal, a standard Schottky group argument yields Rickman's large local index theorem in all dimensions $n\geq 3$.

 \begin{proposition} Let $n\ge 3$ and $p\ge 2$.
 Then there exists a constant $\sK=\sK(n,p)\ge 1$ for the following: for each $c>0$, there exist pairwise disjoint balls $B^n(x_1,r), \ldots, B^n(x_p,r)$ in $\bS^n$ and a $\sK$-quasiregular mapping $f \colon \bS^n \to \bS^n$ for which $i(x_1,f) = \cdots = i(x_p,f) \ge c$ and which, for each $j=1,\ldots, p$, satisfies $f^{-1}f(B^n(x_j,r)) = B^n(x_j,r)$. \end{proposition}